Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/README.md

 In the Neural Network with dropout, it’s necessary to choose which type of residuals must be used.
 We test the network with both homoscedastic residuals and heteroscedastic residuals.

-If we use homoscedastic residuals, we fix the variance for all data to sigma^2=(0.3)^2, so that the training data have the exatly same design as in the bayesian NN.
+If we use homoscedastic residuals, we fix the variance for all data to  σ= 0.3, so that the training data have the exatly same design as in the bayesian NN.
 Instead, if we choose to have heteroscedastic residuals, the variance depends on the variability of data.
 The residuals are learnt during the training process.

 If we look at the results of the neural network, we see that the uncertainty varies a lot in the two cases.
 When the dropout is applied with homoscedastic residuals, the uncertainty is underestimated, especially when the function becomes periodic.
 When the residuals are heteroscedastic and are learnt during the training phase, we remark a higher uncertainty where the function is periodic.